 - 1/4 cup shredded parmesan cheese

-- 1 cup extra virgin olive oil (you might not use it all)
+- 1/2 cup extra virgin olive oil (you might not use it all)

-- 3/4 lb. whole wheat pasta (I used fusilli)
+- 1 pound pasta (we used fusilli)

-- 1.5 cups cherry tomatoes, quartered
+- 2 heaping cups cherry tomatoes, quartered

-- salt and pepper to taste
+- salt to taste

 - Cook pasta in very salty water until al dente.

-- Just before you’re ready to serve, heat your oven to 400 degrees Fahrenheit.
-Place the prosciutto on a baking sheet (I like to use my nonstick baking mat so the prosciutto comes up easily).
-Bake at 400 degrees for 5-7 minutes or until prosciutto is nice and crispy.
+- An hour or so before you’re ready to serve, heat your oven to 400 degrees Fahrenheit.
+Place the prosciutto on a baking sheet lined with a nonstick baking sheet.
+Bake at 400 degrees for 7-10 minutes or until prosciutto is darkened and crispy.
 Prosciutto tends to crisp up pretty quickly, so keep an eye on it.
 Let prosciutto cool until you’re ready to serve.